admire-eurohpc/hercules/README.md

 # Usage

-The current prototype of Hercules enables the access to the storage infrastructure in three different ways: API library and LD_PRELOAD by overriding symbols.
+The current prototype of Hercules enables the access to the storage infrastructure in two different ways: API library and LD_PRELOAD by overriding symbols.
 In the following subsection we describe the characteristics of the preferred option.

 ## With Slurm